Beit-Hatfutsot/dbs-back/docs/clearmash_api.md

     </pre></dd>
 </dl>

-We use this when we get a call back from clearmash indicating an entity was updated.
+We use this when we get a callback from clearmash indicating an entity was updated.
 Then, we get the entity and if it has no slug, we copy its `Document` and make the following changes to get an updated document:

-* add an element in the 'Fields_LocalizedText.LocalizedTextDocumentField' array:
+* add an element to the 'Fields_LocalizedText.LocalizedTextDocumentField' array:
 <pre>
 {
     'Id': '_c6_beit_hatfutsot_bh_base_template_url_slug',